Coline Aumard

 Coline Aumard (born 13 June 1989 in Villeneuve-Saint-Georges, Paris) is a professional squash player who represents France.
 She reached a career-high world ranking of World No. 20 in July 2020.

 Career

 In 2016, she was part of the French team that won the bronze medal at the 2016 Women's World Team Squash Championships in her home country.
-Two years later in 2018, she won her second bronze medal was part of the French team at the 2018 Women's World Team Squash Championships.
+Two years later in 2018, she won her second bronze medal as part of the French team at the 2018 Women's World Team Squash Championships.